NAPLAN Preparation

 NAPLAN is Australia's national literacy and numeracy assessment, sat by every student in Years 3, 5, 7, and 9.
 Since 2023, the test has been fully online and uses a two-stage adaptive format.
 Students complete Stage 1, then receive a harder or easier Stage 2 based on their performance.
 This "tailored testing" approach gives a more accurate picture of each student's ability.

 NAPLAN assesses four key areas: Numeracy, Reading, Writing, and Language Conventions (spelling, grammar, and punctuation).
-Results are reported against national proficiency standards, giving parents and teachers a clear benchmark of how students are tracking against expectations for their year level.
+Results are reported against national proficiency standards.
 Unlike school assessments that test recently taught content, NAPLAN draws from the full curriculum up to that year level, making broad preparation essential.
+Section structure differs materially by year — Year 7 and Year 9 Numeracy splits into a non-calculator section and a calculator section, while Year 3 and Year 5 Numeracy is single-section and non-calculator throughout.

 Numeracy